Epidermal Nerve Fiber Density Consult

 The advent of epidermal skin biopsies and PGP 9.5 immunohistochemistry allows the direct visualization and morphologic assessment of small sensory fibers innervating the skin.(1) Assessment of intraepidermal nerve fiber density (IENFD) has been used to reliably demonstrate pathologic abnormalities in small fiber neuropathy of various etiologies including diabetes, HIV, systemic lupus erythematosus, and neurosarcoidosis.
 Further, the technique has been validated, shown to have acceptable sensitivity and specificity, and is minimally invasive.
 The publication of normative data for commonly tested sites such as the distal and proximal legs and arms permits direct comparison of patients to age- and sex-matched controls facilitating localization and diagnosis.(2-4)

-Based on class 1 evidence and AMA CPT review process acceptance, IENFD measurements are now an accepted investigational method in the workup of polyneuropathy, including the characterization and diagnosis of varieties of length-dependent small fiber polyneuropathies.
+Based on class 1 evidence and American Medical Association CPT code review process acceptance, IENFD measurements are now an accepted investigational method in the workup of polyneuropathy, including the characterization and diagnosis of varieties of length-dependent small fiber polyneuropathies.
 IEFND measurements have been incorporated in recent practice guidelines published by the American Academy of Neurology and the European Federation of Neurological Science.(5,6)

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.